Build a NoteReader Service with FHIR Integration

 return doc

-It is equivalent to building a pipeline with the following components:
+This is equivalent to constructing a pipeline with the following components manually:

 Set up FHIR Gateway